cpgillem/markdown-publisher/README.md

 # Design Decisions

+*Once the project is ready to use, this will be replaced with an API reference.*

 ## publisher module

 This module provides functions for reading and writing text from files and converting that text across formats.